Everyday Earning

 Many people do well with two: one for bonus categories and one flat-rate card for everything else.
 Simple beats complicated.

 It depends on the program.
-Points from major flexible-rewards cards generally don't expire while your account is open — I'll flag any that do.
+Points from major flexible-rewards cards generally don't expire while your account is open — we'll flag any that do.

 Yes — when the credits, perks, and earning rate add up to more than the fee for the way you travel and spend.
 We'll run the numbers together.

-Tell me where your money goes each month and I'll match you to the card that earns the most on it.
+Tell us where your money goes each month and we'll match you to the card that earns the most on it.